 As education is a key factor for successful planning and execution of preclinical research, this part of the project is about developing a residency in laboratory animal medicine, exchange programs for veterinary anesthesiology residents and animal care apprentices, and courses on how to conduct preclinical research.

-“The idea is to work on developing a common research methodology so that we can compare the results obtained at ARI with the results obtained by other researchers around the world,” Zeiter said.
+“The idea is to work on developing a common research methodology so that we can compare the results obtained at AO Research Institute Davos with the results obtained by other researchers around the world,” Zeiter said.
 “This includes training and educating anyone we partner with in research, getting rid of as many differences in research methodologies as possible, and really optimizing preclinical training and education to position the AO in a leading role.”

-The ARI today is accredited by the International Organization for Standardization (ISO) and the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC), and is seeking GLP accreditation to ensure consistency and minimize experimental variables.
+Today AO Research Institute Davos is accredited by the International Organization for Standardization (ISO) and the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC), and since 2016 has also held GLP accreditation.

 “There are not many research institutes that can do research under GLP,” said Zeiter, adding that the main focus of GLP is quality and traceability of all data produced.
-“This accreditation is often expected by industrial partners for preclinical research and it fits with the other goals of our project because it is about standards and quality.”
+“This accreditation is often expected by industrial partners for preclinical research and it fits with the other accreditations because it is about standards and quality.”